ibm-cloud-docs/ContinuousDelivery/devsecops-cocoa-cli.md

 # DevSecOps CLI
 {: #cd-devsecops-cli}

-A CLI Interface to enable working with services adopting OnePipeline compliance solutions, for example the shift-left reference pipelines.
+DevSecOps CLI is a CLI Interface to enable adopting compliance solutions under IBM Cloud DevSecOps reference implementation, for example the shift-left reference pipelines.
 For more information about the Shift-Left compliance architecture, see [DevSecOps with {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-devsecops_intro).
 {: shortdesc}

 ## CLI interface